nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 related to the UI.
 In addition, the following classes are utilised:

 - `DownloadCommand`: for generating the `DownloadCommandResult`
-- `DownloadCommandResult`: for displaying the feedback to the user
+- `DownloadCommandResult`: for displaying the feedback to the CS2100 TA
 - `MainWindow.fxml`: for the addition of a 'Download' button on the MainWindow
 - `Popup.css`: for the customisation of styles for pop-up messages

 The following sequence diagrams shows how the `download` command works:

-1. Similarly to the Show command, when the user executes the `download` command, the `Logic Manager` and `ProgrammerErrorParser`are used.
+1. Similarly to the Show command, when the CS2100 TA executes the `download` command, the `Logic Manager` and `ProgrammerErrorParser`are used.

 ![DownloadSequenceDiagram1](images/commands/DownloadCommand/DownloadSequenceDiagram1.png)

 ![DownloadSequenceDiagram](images/commands/DownloadCommand/DownloadSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes the download command:
+The following activity diagram summarizes what happens when a CS2100 TA executes the download command:

 ![DownloadActivityDiagram](images/commands/DownloadCommand/DownloadActivityDiagram.png)

 #### Design Considerations

 One of the main considerations was to deal with reading and writing files only when necessary.
 This meant checking if there is any data to begin with.
-Only if there exists any data will the user be prompted to select a folder destination.
+Only if there exists any data will the CS2100 TA be prompted to select a folder destination.

 Additionally, a pop-up message was chosen to be displayed for two reasons.
 First, it provides the user a clear visual indicator of the result of their command, as compared to the typical textual output they would see.
 Second, we would